Homogenisation On Homogeneous Spaces: Introduction

 We also use multi-scale analysis to separate the slow and fast variables and draw from the work in \cite[K. D. Elworthy, Y. LeJan and X.-M. Li]{Elworthy-LeJan-Li-book-2}.
 Our reduction in complexity bears resemblance to aspects of geometric mechanics and Hamiltonian reduction, see \cite[L-C. Joan-Andreu and O. Juan-Pablo]{Joan-Andreu-Juan-Pablo}, also \cite[D. Holm, J. Marsden, T. Ratiu, A. Weinstein]{Holm-Marsden-Ratiu-Weinstein}, and \cite[J. Marsden, G. Misiolek, J.-P. Ortega, M. Perlmutter and T. Ratiu]{M-M-O-P-R}.
 The problem of identifying limit operators is reminiscent of that in M. Freidlin and A. D. Wentzell \cite{Freidlin-Wentzell-93} where an explicit Markov process on a graph was obtained from the level sets of a Hamiltonian function in $\R^2$, but they are obviously very different in~nature.

-The asymptotics of linear operators of the form $\f 1 {\epsilon^2}\L_0+\f 1 \epsilon \L_1+\L_0$ are often referred as taking the adiabatic limits in some contexts, see for example \cite[R.R.
+The asymptotic of linear operators of the form $\f 1 \epsilon \L^\epsilon:=\f 1 {\epsilon^2}\L_0+\f 1 \epsilon \L_1$ are often referred as taking the adiabatic limits in some contexts, see for example see \cite[R.R.
 Mazzeo-R. B. Melrose]{Mazzeo-Melrose} and \cite[N. Berline, E. Getzler, and M. Vergne]{Berline-Getzler-Vergne}.
 These operators act not just on scalar functions and their objectives are motivated by problems in topology.
-Motivated by analysis of loop spaces J.-M. Bismut \cite{Bismut-Lie-group, Bismut-hypoelliptic-Laplacian} studied the differential operators $\f 1 {2\epsilon^2}(\Delta+|Y|^2-n)-\f U \epsilon $ where $U$ is a vector field on the tangent bundle generating a geodesic flow and $Y$ an element of the tangent bundle or cotangent bundle of a compact Riemannian manifold $M$ including special studied on symmetric spaces and reductive Lie groups, see also \cite[J.-M. Bismut and G. Lebeau]{Bismut-Lebeau} for an earlier work.
+Motivated by analysis of loop spaces J.-M. Bismut \cite{Bismut-Lie-group, Bismut-hypoelliptic-Laplacian} studied `limits' of a family of hypoelliptic differential operators on the tangent bundle or the cotangent bundle of a compact Riemannian manifold $M$, see also \cite[J.-M. Bismut and G. Lebeau]{Bismut-Lebeau} for an earlier work.
+They are devoted to study the convergence of probability distributions of the projections of hypoelliptic diffusions to Brownian motion.
+Unlike in these studies our state space is not necessarily compact, the operators $\L^\epsilon$ are not necessarily hypoelliptic, the projections of the effective limiting diffusions are not always Brownian motions.
+Classify the limits are one of our objectives.
 In another direction, E. Nelson \cite{Nelson}, proved that the physical particles whose velocity are one dimensional Ornstein-Uhlenbeck processes approximates, in high temperature, one dimensional Brownian motions.
 This was generalised to manifolds in \cite[R. M. Dowell]{Dowell}.
 This study bears much resemblance to the above mentioned articles; however the model and the objectives in \cite[Li]{Li-geodesic} are much closer: SDEs on the orthonormal frame bundle are used to show that Brownian motions are generated by `geodesics' with rapidly changing directions.